Updated March 14, 2026 · By Jake Embers

 What if I don't have a probe thermometer?

 You can use the flake test - gently press a fork into the thickest part.
 If it flakes easily and the flesh is opaque throughout, it's done.
-But honestly, a decent probe thermometer costs $25 and saves you from ruined dinners.
+But honestly, a decent meat thermometer costs $25 and saves you from ruined dinners.
 It's worth the investment.

 Can I remove the skin before smoking?